Vladimir A. Nikiforov

 Elise Rundén-Pran

-Dr. Elise Rundén-Pran is senior scientist and section leader for Health Effects Laboratory and ERT registered toxicologist.
+Dr. Elise Rundén-Pran is a senior scientist at NILU in the department of Environmental Chemistry and Health Effects.
+She is section leader for the Health Effects Laboratory and an ERT registered toxicologist.

 She has extensive experience in toxicology, nanotoxicology, nanosafety, cell cultures, 3D-cellular models, nanogenotoxicology, DNA damage, intracellular cell death signaling, microscopy (confocal, TEM), immunohistochemistry, tissue slice cultures and neurodegeneration.